-(1) Represents the period from October 12, 2012, the date on which our common stock began trading on the NASDAQ Global Select Market, through December 31, 2012.

-(2) Through May 15, 2013.
+- 1) Represents the period from October 12, 2012, the date on which our common stock began trading on the NASDAQ Global Select Market, through December 31, 2012. - (2) Through June 18, 2013.

-The closing price of our common stock on the NASDAQ Global Select Market on May 15, 2013 was \$29.48 per share.
-Immediately prior to this offering, we had issued and outstanding 36,986,532 shares of common stock, which were held by six holders of record.
+The closing price of our common stock on the NASDAQ Global Select Market on June 18, 2013 was \$35.01 per share.
+We currently have, and immediately following this offering will continue to have, 42,161,532 issued and outstanding shares of common stock, which are held by six holders of record.
 This number does not include owners for whom common stock may be held in "street" name or whose common stock is restricted.